Smart City ideas Challenge

 Smart City Ideas Challenge Finalists

-about 5 years agoCLOSED: This brainstormer has concluded.The Town of Yarmouth has been accepting your ideas address local issues that residents face and offer creative and innovative technology solutions.
+over 5 years agoCLOSED: This brainstormer has concluded.The Town of Yarmouth has been accepting your ideas address local issues that residents face and offer creative and innovative technology solutions.

 All the Ideas were evaluated by Town staff to ensure they met the Smart City Challenge Competition criteria.
 They were then compiled into six (6) ideas for the community to vote on their favourite.